mattermost/docs/source/install/docker-local-machine.rst

 2. Run:
    ``docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview``

-3. When docker is done fetching the image, open ``http://localhost:8065/`` in your browser.
+3. When Docker is done fetching the image, open ``http://localhost:8065/`` in your browser.

 Ubuntu